 Showing an impressive work ethic and a want to not solely tour sounds of the past, last year's Weather Diaries exceeded expectation - and although can't be compared to their classic Nowhere or Going Blank Again albums, it showed a band re-energized.

-The tracks on the Tomorrow's Shore were recorded during the sessions for that album, but are in no way the left over scraps - each of them could have found their way onto the record rather than presented on this four track (old school!)
+The tracks on the Tomorrow's Shore were written during the sessions for that album, but are in no way the left over scraps - each of them could have found their way onto the record rather than presented on this four track (old school!)
 EP.
 The crunching "Pulsar' is crammed with anthemic synth work which harks back to their much loved "Ox4", while "Keep it Surreal" is Ride performing as they did in 1989 but with 30 years worth of extra experience behind them.

 But it's the other two tracks here which are the most fascinating.
 "Catch you Dreaming"'s pulsating electronic beat and skeletal guitar work is dreamy, reflective chillwave, but it's "Cold Water People" which is the real highlight.
 Woozily lysergic in a Mac DeMarco way, with Bell and Mark Gardener's vocals intertwined, the final two minutes of shoegaze synth and guitar work here couldn't be from any other band.
 However, and essentially, instead of harking back to the past, the sound is that of right now.